untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 Pass closures do not execute during registration or graph construction.
 They are captured for later command encoding.

+The executable pass context retains its stable stage and supplies read-only camera and pipeline capabilities.
+Camera state is captured when each pass executes, after the renderer has installed the current eye's view and projection matrices.
+The view includes the scene-root transform, view-projection uses `projection * view`, and world position is derived from the inverse effective view.
+Render and compute pipeline accessors are lookup-only and preserve the existing owner-controlled registration and cleanup lifecycle.

+Scene render-target access is a capability rather than a public render-pass descriptor.
+It is defined only for the scene-color portion of the graph:
+`afterOpaqueLighting`, `beforeTransparency`, `afterTransparency`, and `beforePostProcess`.
+Encoder creation at later post-processing, composite, look, or output stages is rejected because those stages do not guarantee compatible working scene color and depth targets.
+The capability copies and configures the engine descriptor; mutable `renderInfo` state is never exposed.
+Only ordinary load actions and store-or-discard actions are accepted.
+Resolve actions are rejected because the capability operates on the resolved, single-sample scene attachments.
+Missing or mismatched color/depth targets also reject encoder creation.
+A new context is built during each eye's graph execution, so the copied attachments follow the active XR eye without exposing compositor targets.

 ## Resource Access Declarations